-Table 1 - Detention Review Regimes Under the Immigration and Refugee Protection Act
+Table 1 - Detention Review Re aimes Under the In nmiaration and Refua ee Protection Act (IRPA)

-Mandatory Reviews of Reasons for Continued Detention Regime Applicable to Permanent Residents and Foreign Nationals (Section 57 of IRPA) Regime Applicable to Persons Detained Under the Authority of a Security Certificate (Section 82 of IRPA) Regime Applicable to "Designated Foreign Nationals" (New Section 57.1 of IRPA Created by Bill C-49) First review Within 48 hours of detention (subsection 57(1)) Within 48 hours of detention (subsection 82(1)) 12 months after the day of initial detention, and no sooner (new subsection 57.1(1)) Second review Within 7 days of the first review (subsection 57(2)) Within 6 months of the first review (subsection 82(2) or 82 (3)) 6 months after the day on which the first review was conducted and no sooner (new subsection 57.1(2)) Subsequent reviews At least once during every 30-day period after the second review (subsection 57(2)) At least once during the 6-month period following the most recent review (subsection 82(2) or 82 (3)) 6 months after the day of the most recent review and no sooner (new section 57.1(2))
+Mandatory Reviews of Reasons for Continued Detention Regime Applicable to Permanent Residents and Foreign Nationals (Section 57 of the IRPA) Regime Applicable to Persons Detained Under the Authority of a Security Certificate (Section 82 of the IRPA) Regime Applicable to "Designated Foreign Nationals" (New Section 57.1 of the IRPA Created by Bill C-4) First review Within 48 hours of detention (section 57(1)) Within 48 hours of detention (section 82(1)) 12 months after the day of initial detention, and no sooner (new section 57.1(1)) Second review Within 7 days of the first review (section 57(2)) Within 6 months of the first review (section 82(2) or 82(3)) 6 months after the day on which the first review was conducted, and no sooner (new section 57.1(2)) Subsequent reviews At least once during every 30- day period after the second review (section 57(2)) At least once during the 6-month period following the most recent review (section 82(2) or 82(3)) 6 months after the day of the most recent review, and no sooner (new section 57.1(2))

-2.1.2.2.3 CHARTER CONSIDERATIONS: SECTIONS 9 AND 10
+2.1.2.2.3 CHARTER CONSIDERATIONS: SECTIONS 9 AND 10 OF THE CANADIAN CHARTER OF RIGHTS AND FREEDOMS

-The mandatory waiting periods before first and subsequent reviews of reasons for continued detention set out in Bill C-49 for "designated foreign nationals" could raise some Charter concerns.
-They mark a significant departure from the timelines in the existing detention review regimes applicable to other persons detained under IRPA.
+The mandatory waiting periods before first and subsequent reviews of reasons for continued detention set out in Bill C-4 for "designated foreign nationals" could raise some Charter concerns.
+They mark a significant departure from the timelines in the existing detention review regimes applicable to other persons detained under the IRPA.

 Section 9 of the Charter contains a guarantee against "arbitrary detention," which encompasses the right to a prompt review of detention under section 10(c) of the Charter.
-The Supreme Court of Canada considered time constraints for detention reviews of foreign nationals in the context of a national security certificate issued under IRPA:
+The Supreme Court of Canada considered time constraints for detention reviews of foreign nationals in the context of a national security certificate issued under the IRPA:33